 Based on this review, themes are summarized to represent concerns and ideas from across the spectrum.
 It includes recommendations from these findings to guide steps to move forward with expanding recovery to more Pennsylvanians.
-This report reviews key factors such as the need:
+This report reviews key factors such as the need to:

-- To engage a robust peer professional workforce capable of supporting the growing need for peerbased services, and our larger SUD service system. - To strengthen high quality ethical service delivery to maintain sustained effectiveness, and - To stabilize the system by management of mentor and supervision processes to provide a consistent structure for those in the existing workforce.
+- Engage a robust peer professional workforce capable of supporting the growing need for peer-based services, and our larger SUD service system; - Strengthen high quality ethical service delivery to maintain sustained effectiveness; and - Stabilize the system by management of mentor and supervision processes to provide a consistent structure for those in the existing workforce.